sw4/pk-core/README.md

-pk.wrap(el, str) // wrap the element 'el' with the element created from 'str' pk.getEl(str) // create a DOM element from a string pk.getRand(min, max) // get a random integer between min and max
+pk.wrap(el, str) // wrap the element 'el' with the element created from 'str' pk.getEl(str) // create a DOM element from a string pk.getRand(min, max) // get a random integer between min and max pk.replaceEl(el, str) // replace the element el with the element created from str, copying all attributes
 ```